San Antonio Bay Partnership

 Brigid Berger

-Sea Turtle Rescue Program Manager (volunteer)
+Sea Turtle Rescue Program Coordinator

 Brigid's curiosity and love for nature ignite her caregiver tendencies to help save the planet's plants and animals.
 After her 30-year career in nursing, she was able to focus on the natural world through volunteer projects as a Texas Master Naturalist with the Mid-Coast Chapter.
-From support
+From suppor

-Sea Turtle Rescue Program Manager (volunteer)
+Sea Turtle Rescue Program Coordinator

 Brigid's curiosity and love for nature ignite her caregiver tendencies to help save the planet's plants and animals.
 After her 30-year career in nursing, she was able to focus on the natural world through volunteer projects as a Texas Master Naturalist with the Mid-Coast Chapter.
 From supporting bugs and birds with native plant gardening to emboldening students to hold a blue crab with the Texas Floating Classroom, She engages in a variety of initiatives that benefit the local environment.